aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    realization configurations sent to the network controller from the south bound.

-   OTN-SC functionalities may be recursive, in that a higher-level OTN-SC may also designate the creation of OTN slices to a lower-level OTN-SC in a recursive manner.

-\[Q: add a recursion diagram here?]

-   The OTN-SC is a logically independent function which may be deployed in different means to serve the realization needs.
-In reference with the ACTN control framework {{?RFC8453}}, an OTN-SC may be deployed
-    - as an independent network function;
-    - together with a Physical Network Controller (PNC) for single domain or with a Multi-Domain Service Orchestrator (MDSC)for multi domain;
-    - together with a higher-level network slice controller to support end-to-end network slicing;

-\[TODO: Describe two methods for OTN-SC to create OTN slices: VN type 1 and 2]

    The OTN-SC translates an OTN slice configuration request into a TE topology configuration or a set of TE tunnel configurations, and instantiate it by using the TE topology {{!RFC8795}}